Characters from Black Jack:

 - Amazing Technicolor M.D.: The blue-tinted side of his face in the manga, as a matter of Artistic License.
 In reality (as well as in all adaptations), it's dark brown, as it's a skin graft donated by a biracial childhood schoolmate of his.

-- Back Alley Doctor: Despite being an amazing doctor, he does not actually have his license.
+- Back-Alley Doctor: Despite being an amazing doctor, he does not actually have a license.

 - Badass Longcoat: Wears a black trenchcoat draped over his shoulders, letting the sleeves dangle.